larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

-Below we use the term "owner" to refer to the people who are assigned by the IESG to manage a particular communication channel.
-For example, working group chairs are in this limited sense owners, as are non-WG list administrators.

 The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists all WG and non-WG mailing lists, area mailing lists, and chat systems in